How does weather affect air pollution?

 Prevailing weather conditions can weaken or improve air quality.
 Strong winds can rapidly transport pollutants hundreds of kilometres, whereas during weak wind circumstances, pollutants can accumulate around the source of the release.
 The rain can either clean or pollute the environment depending on harmful substances in the air.

-Picture: Minna Rantamäki
+Photo: Minna Rantamäki

-Sometimes weather situations change rapidly and naturally these changes reflect on the measured pollution concentrations.
+Sometimes weather situations change rapidly and naturally these changes reflect on the measured air pollution concentrations.
 For validating concentration observations and for understanding the origin of the pollutants, it is needed to study simultaneously.

 Air quality in Finland